 Transfer the halloumi to a medium baking tray and bake on the middle shelf of your oven until softened, 5-6 mins.

-Once the butter has melted, stir in the flour (see pantry for amount).
-Cook until it forms a paste, 1-2 mins - you've made a roux!
+Next, melt in the butter (see pantry for amount).
+Once melted, stir in the flour (see pantry for amount).
+Cook until it forms a thick paste, 1-2 mins - you've made a roux!

-Stir the water for the sauce (see pantry for amount) into the roux a little at a time, followed by the veg stock paste and honey (see pantry for amount).
+Pour the water for the sauce (see pantry for amount) into the roux a little at a time, followed by the vegetable stock paste and sugar for the sauce (see pantry for amount).
+Bring to the boil, stir and simmer until thickened, 3-5 mins.
+Remove from the heat.

 Share the halloumi 'steaks' between your serving plates and drizzle over the mango chutney.